 Alternative browsers, in turn, are all web viewing software, they are used by the remaining 1,4% of online users, and are probably unknown to you.
-They are fighting for your attention by implementing a lot of unique features.
+They are fighting for your attention by implementing a lot of unique features, as well as their website design.
 Due to the wide array of available set of functions, these browsers can have very different areas of application such as security, privacy, social media, etc.

 When do alternative browsers can be better than the Big Four?

 This may not be too obvious, but the most popular web viewing software solutions are not as perfect as they seem.
 They have a number of disadvantages, including:

 - Security flaws.
 In August 16-18, 2017, 2 new browser security holes were found.
 Despite the fact that these holes are quite dangerous and can deanonymize users, there was no announcement about Google fixing it.